 Side Effects of Benzodiazepine Use

 Benzodiazepines have side effects and associated risks.
 Side effects vary from person to person.
 They are determined by factors such as genes, metabolism, tolerance levels, and more.
 The type of medication taken, dosage amount, duration of use, and method of ingestion also influence what and if unwanted effects occur.
-Short-term side effects may include the following:

 - Dry mouth